xhyrom/discord-datamining/data/articles/normal/articles/17041455768343/content.md

 <p><strong>A: </strong>Rolling out to you soon if you’re a US Google Play Platinum member</p>
 <p><strong>Q: Who can redeem this Nitro trial to their Discord account?</strong></p>
 <p><strong>A: </strong>Users who have never had an active Nitro subscription on their Discord accounts are eligible to redeem this Nitro promotion.</p>
-<p>Additionally, users who previously had a Discord Nitro subscription and have had a Nitro Classic or Nitro Basic subscription in the past 12 months are ineligible.</p>
+<p>Additionally, users who previously had a Discord Nitro subscription and have had a Nitro Classic or Nitro Basic subscription <span id="docs-internal-guid-9c6a741f-7fff-9a79-6186-b3da498e1e7e">within the past 12 months are eligible</span>.</p>
 <p><strong>Q: What if I'm a current or previous Nitro Basic, Nitro Classic, or a Server Boost subscriber?
 Can I also take part in this promotion? </strong></p>
-<p><strong>A: </strong>If you previously had a Discord Nitro subscription at any point on your accounts and have had a Nitro Classic or Nitro Basic subscription in the past 12 months, you are ineligible to redeem this promotion.</p>
+<p><strong>A: </strong>If you previously had a Discord Nitro subscription at any point on your accounts and have had a Nitro Classic or Nitro Basic subscription <span id="docs-internal-guid-9c6a741f-7fff-9a79-6186-b3da498e1e7e">within the past 12 months</span>, you are eligible to redeem this promotion.</p>
 <p>If you have had a Nitro Basic, Nitro Classic, or Server Boosting subscription active on your account and you’ve never had a Nitro subscription,  you will be able to redeem this promotion and replace it with the 6 months Nitro subscription.</p>
 <h3 id="h_01H964XPZPE3A06P11CWG7VEFB"><strong>HOWEVER, please note:</strong></h3>
 <h3 id="h_01H964XPZPTVVMC0WKFJFPXZNZ"><strong>- By choosing to activate this 6 month trials, you will lose any features associated with your current subscriptions, and **you will not receive a refund for any remaining value on your current subscription**.</strong></h3>
 <p>At the end of the promotion period, you'll be converted to a paying Nitro subscription per month unless you cancel your subscription.</p>
+<p><strong>Q: Can I share my code with a friend if I'm not eligible to redeem it?</strong></p>
+<p>A: No, this is an exclusive offer and only the recipient of the Nitro trial can redeem it from their Google Play Platinum account.</p>
 <p><strong>Q: I’m having trouble with my Google Play account.</strong></p>
 <p><strong>A:</strong> Reach out to Google Play’s support team: <a href="https://support.google.com/googleplay/" target="_blank" rel="noopener noreferrer">https://support.google.com/googleplay/</a></p>